 CEPT University Research Projects

-CEPT University, in India, focuses on understanding, designing, planning, constructing and managing human habitats.
+To focus on understanding, designing, planning, constructing and managing human habitats.
 This includes water and sanitation projects, a current major project being the Performance Assessment System (PAS) Project.

 CEPT University focuses on understanding, designing, planning, constructing and managing human habitats.
 CEPT University also undertakes advocacy and advisory projects to further the goal of making habitats more livable.
 This includes water and sanitation projects, a current major project being the Performance Assessment System (PAS) Project.
 PAS, …